How to build a rockery and create a stunning low-maintenance focal point in your garden

 “A rockery can be as small or as large as you like, making it an ideal way to create a striking feature in a garden design, whether you have a large bed or border to play with or small corner of a garden," says Melanie Hick.

-Melanie Hick will design a show garden at the prestigious RHS Hampton Court Flower Show 2024.
-The “Climate-Forward Garden” will embody the core principles of MHGD, depicting a front garden re-imagined for today’s ever-changing climate.
+Melanie Hick designed a show garden at the prestigious RHS Hampton Court Flower Show 2024.
+The “Climate-Forward Garden” embodied the core principles of MHGD, depicting a front garden re-imagined for today’s ever-changing climate.

 1. Find the right location and prep the site